Who is Asset Recovery Solutions?

-The best way to go about dealing with ARS is to contact a professional credit repair service.
-They have deleted millions of negative items from companies like Asset Recovery Solutions for millions of clients nationwide.
+The best way to deal with Asset Recovery Solutions is to contact a professional credit repair service.
+They delete millions of negative items every year from companies like Asset Recovery Solutions for millions of clients nationwide.

 Will Asset Recovery Solutions sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with Asset Recovery Solutions again.